 SELECT * FROM database_name;

 The CREATE TABLE query is used to create a new table.
-Syntax-
+Following is the syntax for SQL create table usage-

 CREATE TABLE <table_name> (<Field><Datatype><(Width)><constraint>,..);